adithyab94/Attiri/README.md

 Note that the program may take some time to run, especially for large input files or when translating to many different languages.

+## Acknowledgments

+We would like to express our gratitude to the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) team for their work in building an instruction-following LLaMA model and the dataset.
+Our project, Attiri, is an extension of their work to include the Tamil language.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.